 Before reaching the Royal Bedrooms we passed through the Verandah Deck, which is completely wheelchair accessible via a gentle ramp.
 This is where the Royal family spent a lot of their time sunbathing and the children played in an inflatable paddling pool.
 You can even ring the Ship’s bell there!

-From the Verandah Deck, you then enter Queen Victoria’s favourite room on Britannia, The Sun Lounge.
+From the Verandah Deck, you then enter Queen Elizabeth’s favourite room on Britannia, The Sun Lounge.
 A small wooden ramp across the door threshold allows easy access for wheelchair users.
 The Royal Family enjoyed many family breakfasts, afternoon teas, games and music in this little room throughout the years.

 Next up was the Royal Deck Tea Room for tea and cakes, which we entered via one of Britannia’s original lifts within the Royal Bedroom area.
 The lift was small inside, but there was enough space for myself, two adults (one being a member of staff operating the lift) and my nephew.
 The Tea Room was lovely and warm, a welcoming break from the cold outside.
 It was beautiful inside with an equally beautiful view across the water.
 There is also an accessible toilet here.